 Backpacking tents have different requirements from your common tents.
 You’ll want your tent to be as light as possible and easy to carry around.
 But you’ll still need it to handle storms and last long enough to enjoy it for many trips.

-Whether you’re looking to upgrade to a high-tech, ultralight model or buy your first tent for a hiking adventure, we’ve found something for everybody.
+Whether you’re looking to upgrade to a high-tech, ultralight shelter or buy your first tent for a hiking adventure, we’ve found something for everybody.
 So welcome to our roundup of the best 2 person backpacking tents on the market!

-If you’re in a hurry, these are the best 2-person backpacking tent models.
+If you’re in a rush, the best 2 person backpacking tents are:

 This tent is the easiest to carry, thanks to its small packing size and ultralight weight.
 It also comes with two vestibules, so it’s spacious to live in.

 This 2-person tent is of great quality and packs down to only 18” x 6”, so it’s easy to slip inside any backpack.
 The MSR Hubba Hubba NX-2 is also an ultralight tent that won’t weigh you down, but it’s a pricey tent.

 A good all-round, ultralight 2-person tent with quality nylon fabric.
 It’s designed to allow campers to split it between backpacks.
 This 2-person tent is small, so it’s best shared with someone you know well.

 This tent comes in an igloo design with vertical walls that makes this a versatile option.
 It’s light enough for backpacking and large enough to be comfortable for car camping between two.

 A great budget-friendly backpacking tent for beginners and durable for use in poor weather.
 This tent only comes with one vestibule and is quite tight, so it’s most comfortable for one backpacker.

 This low-cost two-person tent is lightweight enough to take camping and easy to figure out even for a camping newbie.
 Despite the low price, ALPS Mountaineering tents are made with quality materials and offer great value overall.